ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 ## `ibmliberty` Dockerfile reference
 {: #ibmliberty_reference_dockerfile}

-This Dockerfile illustrates how the `ibmliberty:webProfile7` image in {{site.data.keyword.Bluemix_notm}} is built from the public websphere-liberty images on Docker Hub.
+This Dockerfile illustrates how the `ibmliberty:webProfile7` image in {{site.data.keyword.cloud_notm}} is built from the public websphere-liberty images on Docker Hub.
 This information is for reference only.
 {:shortdesc}

 ```